Matt Moniz: Recognition

 In August 2015, Moniz was recognized in front of over 73,000 fans as a Broncos Country Hero at the preseason Denver Broncos versus San Francisco 49ers game.
 In March 2015, he was honored at the Boulder Citizens' Dinner as the 2015 Boulder Distinguished Eagle Scout.
 In February 2015, Moniz was presented with the 2015 Outdoor Inspiration Award at the Outdoor Retailer Winter Market.
 While in middle school, Moniz received the Winning Attitude award given by CenturyLink, Root Sports and the University of Colorado.
 The winner is selected from a pool of written essays explaining how their attitude has made a difference in the community.

 World's Toughest Race: Eco-Challenge Fiji

-In August 2020, Moniz competed with Team Eagle Scouts in the World’s Toughest Race: Eco-Challenge Fiji, a reality competition series which aired on Amazon Prime.
-The course covered over 617km with an eleven-day cut off – teams were only equipped with a map and a compass.
+In August 2020, Moniz competed with Team Eagle Scouts in the World's Toughest Race: Eco-Challenge Fiji, a reality competition series which aired on Amazon Prime.
+The course covered over 617 km with an eleven-day cut off – teams were only equipped with a map and a compass.
 The team raced through five stages including legs on the ocean, through the jungle, biking and a river run, trekking through the highlands and paddleboarding for the final island leg.
 Team Eagle Scouts finished in 43rd place and was one of just 11 US teams to finish.

 Education

 Moniz graduated from Dartmouth College in Hanover, NH in 2020.
-He received his Masters from Georgetown University in 2022.
+He received his master's degree from Georgetown University in 2022.